fvde/sentiment-analysis/README.md

 # Real Time Sentiment analysis
  - Install requirements.txt
  - Configure AWS Credentials
- - Run the script of your choice, for realtime sentiment analysis using your deice microphone, use
+ - Run the script of your choice, for realtime sentiment analysis using your device microphone, use (default language and region are German and eu-central-1 - consider changing those!)
  ```python´
 python sentiment_analysis.py
 ```